Summer Study Visits

 The course fee is £750.
 This includes tuition and course-related excursions.
 Please refer to our terms and conditions for any further information.

-Register your place on the programme via the King's estore by the 2 June 2017.
+Register your place on the programme via the King's estore by 16 June 2017.

 Early application is advised to secure a place in this popular programme as only a limited number of places are available on the course.
 Places are secured once the course fee has been paid in full.

-King's students are able to apply for funding for this programme.
+King’s students are able to apply for an award to help contribute towards the costs of this programme.
 Please see the Study Abroad Awards page for more information on how to do so.